 For a specific user command, the information that is returned is dependent on the level of help requested.
-This is determined by the number of ? characters entered between the] character and the user command name; for example,]??<md>returns the information defined for level 2 of the <md> user command.
+This level is defined to be 1 less than the number of? characters entered between the] character and the user command name; for example,]??<cmd> returns the information defined for level 1 of the <cmd> user command.
 The number of levels of help available depends on a user command's definition (for information on defining multiple levels of help in custom user commands, see Section 4.4.1).

 When requesting help on a user command, the name of that user command does not always need to be entered in full - as long as enough of the name is entered for it to be interpreted unambiguously.
-For example, if a user command is called Time and no other user commands start with the letter T then help can be successfully requested by calling ]?T, ]?Tim or ]?Time.
+For example, if a user command is called Time and no other user commands start with the letter T then help can be successfully requested by calling ]?T,]?Tim or]?Time.